dlabs-mobile-apps/dlabs-mobile-apps.github.io/docs/repository/git-flow.md

 sidebar_position: 1
 tags:
  - repository
-description: GitFlow
+title: GitFlow
+description: GitFlow is an alternative Git branching model that involves the use of feature branches and multiple primary branches.
+It was first published and made popular by [Vincent Driessen at nvie](https://nvie.com/posts/a-successful-git-branching-model).
+We use `GitFlow` as branching strategies for better manage multiple version of project.

 ---
 # GitFlow with Rebase Strategies
 GitFlow is an alternative Git branching model that involves the use of feature branches and multiple primary branches.
 It was first published and made popular by [Vincent Driessen at nvie](https://nvie.com/posts/a-successful-git-branching-model).
 We use `GitFlow` as branching strategies for better manage multiple version of project.
-We use GitFlow with rebase strategies instead of using merge because when use merge if the repo has a lot of commits it can be hard to read so
+We use GitFlow with rebase strategies instead of using merge because when use merge if the repo has a lot of commits it can be hard to read.

 ## Main Branchs
 The main branch provided based on service url (*API Service*).
 There are: